orptech-com/laravel-migration-partition/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Laravel, please send an email to Arda Karaderi at info@orptech.com.
+If you discover a security vulnerability within the package, please send an email to Arda Karaderi at info@orptech.com.
 All security vulnerabilities will be promptly addressed.

 ## Supported Versions